Accounting Career Opportunities: Why does accounting make such a popular choice for major and career? First, a lot of jobs are in there.

 The following general information was available at the time of writing of this text from “START HERE GO PLACES Fueled by AICPA.”

-Geographic region, experience, education, CPA certification and size of company each play a role in determining salary.
+Geographic region, experience, education, CPA certification, and size of a company each play a role in determining salary.
 Look at the total salaries of both public and private accounting for college graduates.

 |Employer||Jr. Level (0-3 Years)||Sr. Level (4-6 years)|